ironstar-io/gatsby-theme-docs-engine/README.md

-# Gatsby Theme - Bantan Docs Engine by Ironstar
+# Bantan Docs Engine by Ironstar

 This is a [Gatbsy Theme](https://www.gatsbyjs.org/docs/themes/) for technical documentation websites.